appreciated/plandex-intellij/README.md

 ## Features

-Once the Plandex plugin is installed, you can use it to automate various tasks in your development workflow.
-Here are some of the key features:

 - **Project Explorer**
   - **Add selection to context**: Add selected files or directories to the Plandex context.
   - **Remove selection from context**: Remove selected files or directories from the Plandex context.